HashkeyHSK/whale-staking/docs/TECHNICAL_FAQ.md

 - Admin can set staking start time (`stakeStartTime`) and end time (`stakeEndTime`)
 - Users can only stake during `stakeStartTime <= current time < stakeEndTime`
+- **Staking window is expected to be approximately 7 days**
 - Deployment script defaults start time to 7 days after deployment
 - Admin can adjust this time window at any time

+**Important Notes**:
+- Staking window is expected to be approximately 7 days, but lock period is 365 days
+- After staking within the window, can request early unstake (with penalty)
+- After staking window ends, cannot stake new positions, but existing stakes are not affected, can still claim rewards and unstake normally

 **Example**:
-- Start time: 2026-11-08 00:00:00
+- Staking window: 2026-11-08 00:00:00 to 2026-11-15 00:00:00 (7 days)
-- End time: 2027-11-08 00:00:00
-- Can only stake new positions within this year
+- Users can only stake new positions within 7 days
-- Existing stakes are not affected, can still claim rewards and unstake normally
+- After staking, lock period is 365 days, can request early unstake (with penalty)
+- After staking window ends, cannot stake new positions, but existing stakes continue to run

 ---